junxit/us-congress-bills-111/metadata.md

 - 2009-03-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 13 (Roll no. 91). (text: CR 3/02/2009 H2880-2881)
 - 2009-03-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 13 (Roll no. 91).(text: CR 3/02/2009 H2880-2881)
 - 2009-03-03 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-03-04 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2009-03-05 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 27.